pixelhandler/ember-jsonapi-resources/pages/questions.md

 **Is this a replacement for Ember Data or an interface to it?**

 **Neither**.
 This is a completely separate solution.
-Ember Data needs *foreign keys* and provides an abstraction for adaters and serializers.
+Ember Data needs *foreign keys* and provides an abstraction for adapters and serializers.
 It's solution helps you work with various JSON document formats.
 Ember JSON API Resources needs *URLs* and fits a specific specification for an API server without the need for an abstraction.